 You can still make protein-rich overnight oats if you'd prefer not to add powdered protein.
 Consider mix-and-matching some of the following ingredients to boost the protein.

-- Cottage Cheese - My favorite sneaky ingredient in high protein mac and cheese, this can also replace the yogurt.
+- Cottage Cheese - My favorite sneaky ingredient in high protein mac and cheese and a staple in a berry cottage cheese smoothie, this can also replace the yogurt.
 It can be blended (with the milk) if you're not a fan of the texture of curds.

 - Nuts/Nut Butter - Peanut/almond butter or powdered peanut butter can be stirred into the oats, milk, etc. when assembling everything, or drizzled on top when ready to eat.